abuhasan1203/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 Combining these arrays with Images.csv and Products.csv, the arrays could be mapped to their categories.
 All other columns were dropped.
 <br/>
 The image arrays were flattened and scaled before fitting to the KNN model by SKLearn (using GridSearchCV to fine-tune the hyper-parameters).

-#### Evaluation

-As mentioned above, the accuracy scores of both models were really bad due to the complexity of the data.
-The true purpose of this project was to explore deep neural networks for the use-case.